Bodega Lanzaga, `LZ` Rioja

 Producer

 In the early 1990s, Telmo Rodríguez left his family estate in Rioja to make a name for himself elsewhere.
 Having explored off-the-beaten-track Spain, studied winemaking in Bordeaux and worked in the vineyards of Burgundy and the Rhône, he returned home with a new perspective.
-He and his friend Pablo Eguzkiza founded Bodega Lanzaga in 1998 with the aim to shine a spotlight on Rioja’s remarkable villages and vineyards and to make wines with a sense of place.
+He and his friend Pablo Eguzkiza founded Bodega Lanzaga in 1998 with the aim of making site-specific wines to celebrate Rioja’s remarkable villages and vineyards

 Though Telmo’s approach was considered a rebellion and went against the regulations of the Consejo Regulador, he insists that it was not a break with Rioja tradition, but rather a return to the village focus that it had in the 17th century.
 Telmo’s break with the constraints of the Consejo Regulador is reflected in the labels of both the ‘LZ’ and ‘Lanzaga’.
 Much to his distaste, he was told by the Consejo that the village name ‘Lanciego’ could not be used on the labels.
 Defiantly, he drew a black line across the village name rather than remove it altogether.